GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/README.md

 ## Acknowledgements

-The Angular Home Gallary app and lab exercise is based on below tutorial: https://angular.dev/tutorials/first-app/01-hello-world
+The Angular Home Gallery app and lab exercise is based on below tutorial: https://angular.dev/tutorials/first-app/01-hello-world

 Enjoy your workshop!